Senior Leadership Team

 Qualifications: BA PE Education, MA Education and Leadership, NPQH

 Mr Webster completed his undergraduate degree in Manchester and later completed his Masters degree in Education and Leadership from the University of Nottingham.
 He was awarded his National Professional Qualification in Headship in 2015.
 Before establishing Mercia School, Mr Webster spent his teaching career in two South Yorkshire schools, moving through the ranks from teacher, through middle management, deputy headship and eventually a headship of his own.
 In various roles, he transformed behaviour systems and significantly raised achievement.
 His first headship oversaw the remarkable turnaround of Newfield School, a school he left in the top 2% of schools nationally for progress measures.

 Mr Webster has a deep-rooted belief in high standards of discipline and exceptional quality of teaching – no exceptions.
 Now, as headteacher of Mercia School, he is determined to establish a world class school that can rival any, including those in the public sector.
 A keen sportsman, he relishes teamwork and is thrilled to lead Mercia School where every teacher is committed to ending social and educational inequality.

-Mr Joshua Fisher - Deputy Headteacher & SENCO
+Mr J Fisher - Deputy Headteacher & SENCO

 Qualifications: BA (Hons) History, PGCE Secondary History, MA Education and Leadership